Browsing the map

 - Terrain: Map view that shows terrain information such as mountains and valleys

 To display the map layers you need, check the corresponding checkboxes; to hide the map layers you want to ignore, uncheck the boxes.
-For example, the following selection focuses on activities of dry trailers.

 For a detailed description of the map layers, see The Dashboard map.